inverse-inc/ansible-utils/roles/mailhog/README.md

-This role was created in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/) and forked in 2020 by Inverse Inc.
+This role was created in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/) and forked in 2020 by Inverse inc.